 A Limited Liability Partnership is a hybrid of a limited company and a traditional partnership, providing limited liability protection to partners whilst retaining the tax regime, profit distribution options, and flexible internal structure of an ordinary partnership.

-Ideal choice for professional service providers
+Ideal company structure for professional service providers

 An LLP is favoured by a range of professionals such as accountants, solicitors, surveyors, architects, general practitioners, dentists, veterinarians, business consultants, and other professional service providers who would normally operate as a partnership.